NathanWilliams/sceptrebug/README.md

 In the `sceptre` directory there are two StackGroups for different environments.

 In the `dev` environment in `dev/config.yaml` a variable `env` is set.
-In the `ci` environment this has been ommitted.
+In the `ci` environment this has been omitted.

 ## Expected behaviour